Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

 Before joining UCSD, I was a research assistant working with [Dr. Muhammad Abdullah Adnan](https://sites.google.com/site/abdullahadnan/) at my undergraduate university, Bangladesh University of Engineering and Technology (BUET), where I received my bachelor's in CS.
 There I spent a wonderful time developing scalable machine learning algorithms (e.g. PCA) in the distributed environment (e.g Spark/Hadoop).
 After joining UCSD, I had the opportunity to work as a Data Science intern at Etsy (Summer 2019), Adobe (Summer 2020, 2021, and 2022), and The Home Depot (Fall 2022).
 I am grateful to Adobe and The Home Depot for the generous gift funds to my advisor for supporting my research.

 <h1>Latest News</h1>

+[October 2023] "Discovering and Mitigating Biases in CLIP-based Image Editing" accepted as an Oral at WACV'24.

 [April 2023] Joined Adobe as a Research Scientist!
 <br />

 [March 2023] Successfully defended my doctoral disseration!

 [September 2022] Joined The Home Depot Online Data Science team as a Data Science Intern (part-time, co-op program).

-[September 2022] Joint work with Adobe "Discovering and Mitigating Biases in CLIP-based Text-to-Image Generation" accepted as a post at Responsible Computer Vision at ECCV'22.

 [August 2022] Joint work with Adobe "Debiasing Image-to-Image Translation Models" accepted in BMVC'22.